Human Rights Council

 Our engagement at the Human Rights Council

-NGOs including those working on children’s rights can engage with the HRC through a number of different mechanisms and processes: Influencing interactive dialogues, panels and resolutions linked to its regular sessions, including the annual day on the rights of the child.
+Non-governmental organizations (NGOs) including those working on childrenโs rights can engage with the HRC through a number of different mechanisms and processes: Influencing interactive dialogues, panels and resolutions during its regular sessions.
+A crucial one is the Annual Day on the Rights of the Child (ADRC), which is a panel discussion that takes place during the March session.

 Annual Day on the Rights of the Child

-Every year, the HRC dedicates a full day to discuss a specific children’s rights theme during its March session.
-At the end of the session, it negotiates and adopts a resolution about the specific theme or children’s rights in general.
-This more general resolution is called an Omnibus Resolution.
+Every year, the Human Rights Council dedicates a full day to discuss a specific childrenโs rights theme during its March session.
+At the end of the session, it negotiates and adopts a resolution about that specific theme.
+This event takes the form of two panel discussions

 How to Take Part in the Annual Day